AngeloKai/ml-for-web/README.md

 <a name="myfootnote6">6</a>: In machine learning research, performance can sometimes refer to
     the accuracy of the models at achieving human-comparable result.
-In the context of this explainer, performance strictly refers to process speed.
+In the context of this explainer, performance strictly refers to processing speed.